Mirk95/KeywordEmbedding/README.md

 The purpose of this Master Thesis is to understand which are the approaches that are used in Literature to create the most efficient vector representations for structured data and try to use these embeddings to perform keyword search tasks on databases.
 In particular, we focused our attention on the [Coffman & Weaver's benchmark](https://dataverse.lib.virginia.edu/dataset.xhtml?persistentId=doi:10.18130/V3/KEVCF8), which is widely used by numerous data scientists to evaluate database keyword search techniques.

-> The benchmark for relational keyword search is a collection of data sets, queries, and relevance assessments designed to facilitate the evaluation of systems supporting keyword search in databases.
-The benchmark includes three separate data sets with fifty information needs (i.e., queries) for each data set and follows the traditional approach to evaluate keyword search systems developed by the information retrieval (IR) research community.
+> "The benchmark for relational keyword search is a collection of data sets, queries, and relevance assessments designed to facilitate the evaluation of systems supporting keyword search in databases.
+The benchmark includes three separate data sets with fifty information needs (i.e., queries) for each data set and follows the traditional approach to evaluate keyword search systems developed by the information retrieval (IR) research community".

 Among the three datasets available in the benchmark, we have considered IMDB, which is a subset of the original database.
 It consists of six tables: cast_info, char_name, movie_info, name, role_type and title, linked by foreign key relations.